 Yes!
 I LOVE traveling and I always enjoy opportunities to utilize my expertise in photography for couples planning destination weddings.
-I’ll travel anywhere to shoot a great couple in a great location!
+I’ll travel anywhere to photograph a great couple in a great location!
 My travels have taken me all over the world and my photography has been featured on CNN, AAA Arizona Highroads, Preferred Lifestyle in Canada and many other venues.
 Ask me about destination wedding packages!

-- If you are using sparklers for your send off, be sure to get the long ones specifically designed for weddings, the short ones never burn long enough.
+If you are using sparklers for your send off, be sure to get the long ones specifically designed for weddings, the short ones never burn long enough.

 Paper runners tend to get messed up by wind and people walking on them during the ceremony and do not look good in photos.